-2020 2019 NZ\$m NZ\$m Securities sold under agreements to repurchase 1 646 203 Assets pledged as collateral for UDC secured investments 2 - 3,484 Total assets of the ANZNZ Covered Bond Trust pledged as security for covered bonds 11,474 11,600
+2020 2019 NZ\$m NZ\$m Securities sold under agreements to repurchase 646 203 Assets pledged as collateral for UDC secured investments - 3,484 Total assets of the ANZNZ Covered Bond Trust pledged as security for covered bonds 11,474 11,600

-- The amounts disclosed as securities sold under arrangements to repurchase include both: - assets pledged as security which continue to be recognised on the Banking Group's balance sheet; and - assets repledged, which are included in the disclosure below. - UDC secured investments were secured by a security interest over all of UDC's assets.
-The Banking Group divested of UDC during 2020 and, therefore, there are no longer any associated collateral balances requiring disclosure by the Banking Group.
+- The amounts disclosed as securities sold under arrangements to repurchase include both: - assets pledged as security which continue to be recognised on ANZ New Zealand's balance sheet; and - assets repledged, which are included in the disclosure below. - UDC secured investments were secured by a security interest over all of UDC's assets.
+ANZ New Zealand divested of UDC during 2020 and, therefore, there are no longer any associated collateral balances requiring disclosure by ANZ New Zealand.